Lucky bamboo (Dracaena sanderiana) is a popular houseplant that is easy to care for.

 On the other hand, if your plants are kept in a cool or humid environment, you may need to water them less frequently.

-As with all aspects of plant care, the best way to determine how much water your lucky bamboo needs is to observe how your plants are doing.
+As with all aspects of plant care, the best way to determine how much water lucky bamboo plants need is to observe how your plants are doing.

 If you notice any signs of excessive drying or overwatering, it’s good to adjust how often and how much you water your plants accordingly.

-In general, however, following a weekly watering schedule and only watering your plants enough to reach the roots is an excellent way to ensure that your lucky bamboo stays healthy and vibrant for years to come.
+However, following a weekly watering schedule and only watering your plants enough to reach the roots is an excellent way to ensure your lucky bamboo stays healthy and vibrant for years.

 How Long Can a Lucky Bamboo Go Without Water?